-In June 2019, CrowdStrike Holdings, Inc. ("CrowdStrike"), an entity in which Rackspace US, Inc. held an equity investment, completed an initial public offering and became a publicly-traded company.
+In June 2019, CrowdStrike, an entity in which Rackspace US held an equity investment, completed an initial public offering and became a publicly-traded company.
 Prior to the date of CrowdStrike's initial public offering, our investment in CrowdStrike had a carrying value of \$10.0 million and was accounted for as an equity investment without a readily determinable fair value.
 With the availability of observable price changes following the completion of CrowdStrike's initial public offering, our investment in CrowdStrike was measured at fair value on a prospective basis using the end of period quoted stock price, which is classified as a Level 1 input within the fair value hierarchy.
-In December 2019, Rackspace US, Inc. sold the investment in CrowdStrike for \$106.9 million in cash proceeds.
+In December 2019, Rackspace US sold the investment in CrowdStrike for \$106.9 million in cash proceeds.

 We hold other equity investments that do not have readily determinable fair values.
-The aggregate carrying value of these other equity investments was \$0.1 million and \$5.1 million as of December 31, 2019 and 2020, respectively.
+The aggregate carrying value of these other equity investments was \$5.1 million as of December 31, 2020 and 2021.

-For the year ended December 31, 2018, we recognized a net gain on investment activity of \$4.6 million, of which \$3.8 million related to the sale of shares in Mailgun Technologies, Inc. ("Mailgun Technologies").
-See Note 14, "Divestitures" for more information.
 For the year ended December 31, 2019, we recognized a net gain on investment activity of \$99.5 million which was primarily comprised of a \$96.9 million realized gain related to the sale of the CrowdStrike investment.
-For the year ended December 31, 2020, we recognized a net gain on investment activity of \$0.7 million, primarily comprised of a realized gain upon the receipt of proceeds related to the 2017 sale of an equity investment.
+We recognized a net gain on investment activity of \$0.7 million for the year ended December 31, 2020 and a net loss on investment activity of \$3.0 million for the year ended December 31, 2021.